avinashranjan1/Cardinality-Estimation/README.md

 # Cardinality-Estimation
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-# Set-up a local environment with Postgres and the IMDB dataset.

 .
-First I went through the github which contains all the join orderbenchmark query templeates from there I looked for the table's columns which contains data       which can be used for  prefix and suffix.

-  Link for the data set: https://www.imdb.com/interfaces/
+Set-up a local environment with Postgres and the IMDB dataset.

 .
-I extracted the particular columns from the tables which contains prefix and sufix from pdAdmin, where I had already created a database.

 Find the min and max of all columns an create a dictionary with it.

 .
 For those columns with a low entropy, store all possible values (as we treat them like a category).

 .
-Postgres analysis of errors for suffix and prefix matches on Job queries
+Postgres analysis of errors for suffix and prefix matches on Job queries.

 .
-JOB generate synthetic queries with prefix and suffix predicates
+JOB generate synthetic queries with prefix and suffix predicates.

 .
-Train and test MSCN on JOB and JCC-H
+Train and test MSCN on JOB and JCC-H.

 .
-Generate fine-tuning datasets from the given benchmarks, for BERT
+Generate fine-tuning datasets from the given benchmarks, for BERT.

 .
-Adapt the transformer next sentence prediction model to work on your task of prefix + suffix matches
+Adapt the transformer next sentence prediction model to work on your task of prefix + suffix matches.

 .
 Train the model on these matches (collect the results of the experiment for the Thesis), also maybe try different transformers and pick the best at the end.

 .
 Figure out and extract the prefix embedding from the model: this should become your input for MSCN.